fortitudo-tech/fortitudo.tech/README.rst

 However, note that Binder servers have very limited resources and might not support some of the optimized routines this package uses.
 For best performance, you should install the package on a machine that supports the `Math Kernel Library <https://en. wikipedia.org/wiki/Math_Kernel_Library>`_.
+If you want access to a stable and optimized environment with persistent storage, you can subscribe to our Data Science Server.

 Disclaimer
 ----------

-This package is completely separate from our proprietary solutions and therefore not representative of neither the quality nor the functionality offered by the Simulation Engine and Investment Analysis modules.
+This package is completely separate from our proprietary solutions and therefore not representative of the quality and functionality offered by the Simulation Engine and Investment Analysis modules.
 If you are an institutional investor who wants to experience how these methods can be used for sophisticated analysis in practice, please request a demo by sending an email to demo@fortitudo.tech.